 dwebp image.webp -o image.png

-Convert With Online Tools
+Converting with Online Tools

-WebP Browser Support
+WebP Image Browser Support

-- Chrome / Chrome for iOS
+- Chrome and Chrome for iOS

-- Opera / Opera Mini
+- Opera and Opera Mini

 <picture> <source srcset="example.webp 1x" type="image/webp"> <img src="example.jpg" alt="Description of the image"> </picture>